 The Queens’ College Cambridge – USC Exchange Program is an opportunity for USC undergraduate students to spend their final Fall semester studying abroad in Cambridge at Queens’ College.

-The Schaeffer Government Service Fellows Program encourages USC’s most talented undergraduate student scholars to pursue careers in government service through high-level internship placements with elected officials and agencies at the federal, state and local levels.
+Leonard D. Schaeffer Fellows in Government Service encourages USC’s most talented undergraduate student scholars to pursue careers in government service through high-level internship placements with elected officials and agencies at the federal, state and local levels.